 Other Rubber Ducky Race Details

-At the event there is a bag drop off station where you can leave your bags and extra clothes.
-This is a great service because you’ll want to dress warm first thing in the morning but then won’t want to run in all your clothes.
-The bag drop off service is by donation benefitting the Charlford House Society for Women.
+At the event there is usually a bag drop off station where you can leave your bags and extra clothes.
+This is a great service because you’ll want to dress warm first thing in the morning but won’t want to run in all your clothes.

 Rubber Ducky Race Video